STAIRlab/sees/docs/library/1_Modeling/uniaxialMaterial/concrete/93-Concrete07.md

 <figcaption
 aria-hidden="true">Hysteretic_behavior_of_Concrete07.png</figcaption>
 </figure>

-<p>Concrete07 gives larger residual displacements than Concrete03.
+`Concrete07` gives larger residual displacements than Concrete03.
 Concrete07 also has a higher initial stiffness compared with Concrete03 and has a much slower softening post-peak in tension.
-Chang and Mander state that the abrupt loss of capacity shown in Concrete03 in tension is due to testing conditions and not representative of the true material behavior.</p>
+Chang and Mander state that the abrupt loss of capacity shown in Concrete03 in tension is due to testing conditions and not representative of the true material behavior.

 <figure>
 <img src="/OpenSeesRT/contrib/static/Comp1.png" title="Comp1.png" alt="Comp1.png" />
 <figcaption aria-hidden="true">Comp1.png</figcaption>